Qrouger/PPIFold/README.md

 --use_signalP Use SignalP if your proteins can be periplasmic, set by default on True <br>
 --org If you use SignalP, you can select the organism (gram-, gram+, arch or euch), set by default on gram- <br>

+Good use :<br>
+Save all your pickles files on the same directory.

 ## Result

 This pipeline have a cutoff on PAE (10), iQ-score (25) and hiQ-score (50).